 Will the PS5 come in black?
-Here’s everything you need to know, including an eye-watering image, about the possibility of a black PS5 console version.
+Here’s everything you need to know.

 Here’s everything we know about the PS5 black version…